aradhakrishnanGFDL/gfdl-aws-analysis/doc/quickstartdoc.md

 * Source doc: Untitled document
 ----->

+esgf-world is a public S3 bucket with CMIP6 netCDF data from several modeling centres, under the ASDI initiative.
+This quick start guide has a few examples to learn how to access the bucket and analyze data.
+Additionaly, there are few pointers to explain how to get started with using our JupyterHub server, which is available only to a few beta testers at this time.

-JupyterHub at GFDL/AWS: Please contact aparna dot radhakrishnan at princeton.edu for more info if you'd to access our JupyterHub sandbox.
+**JupyterHub at GFDL/AWS:** Please contact aparna dot radhakrishnan at princeton.edu for more info if you'd to access our JupyterHub sandbox.
 Please note that this is experimental and usage/access is very limited due to the availability of credits.

-1. Need access to our JupyterHub?
+Need access to our JupyterHub?
    You’ll need a github account to login after approval.
 Please contact aparna dot radhakrishnan at princeton.edu

 **Note on setting up your conda environment**